graygunter/fee-onboarding/_sections/educate.md

 [http://www.codecademy.com/en/tracks/web](http://www.codecademy.com/en/tracks/web)

-* Complete Units 1-5
+* Complete the HTML & CSS Unit
-* _Do not worry about any sections requiring a "Pro" account_
+* _Do not worry about any content requiring a "Pro" account_

 #### Optional